pflow-xyz/.github/profile/README.md

 Pflow is a Web3 SDK for Visual State Machines

+The future vision for Pflow: building a hub for evolving composable contracts onchain.

 - https://pflow.xyz/ - build Pflow models in the browser & export as Solidity
 - https://app.pflow.xyz - interact with onchain Pflow Interfaces
 - ipns://pflow.eth - app.pflow.xyz hosted on IPFS (WIP)